bagisto/bagisto-docs/docs/2.x/introduction/installation.md

     - Follow the prompts during the installation process to provide the following details:

     ```
-    - Please Enter the APP URL or press enter to continue [http://localhost:8000] :
+    - Please Enter the APP URL or press enter to continue[http://localhost:8000] :
     - Please Enter the Application Name or press enter to continue [Bagisto] :
     - Please select the default locale :
     - Please enter the default currency :
-    - Please choose the Allowed Locales using space key :
+    - Please choose the Allowed Locales along with the comma-separated :
-    - Please choose the Allowed Currencies using space key :
+    - Please choose the Allowed Currencies along with the comma-separated :
     - Please select the Database Connection or press enter to continue [mysql] :
     - Please enter the Database Host or press enter to continue [127.0.0.1] :
     - Please enter the Database Port Number or press enter to continue [3306] :